uudamth/hello-world/README.md

 # hello-world
-This is a first Repo for UUDAMTH
+This is a first Rep for UUDAMTH